KevinJump/uSync/readme.txt

  Forums : https://our.umbraco.com/packages/developer-tools/usync/usync/

- uSync and uSync.ContentEdition are FREE ✔ You can use them on any of your projects as many times as your like.
+ uSync and uSync.ContentEdition are FREE ✔ You can use them on any of your projects as many times as you like.

  ---